Organizer: School of Art

 The installation also features a zine and a video.
 Hagestad said the zine explores two realities, one where a wildfire has just happened and the other many years after a wildfire.
 The video presents a fire map created from satellite images of fires that have occurred over the years in the western United States.

 The map also includes an audio element: the sounds of trees moving and creaking in the wind, captured using contact microphones.
-“When layered together, the audio resembes the sound of fire, which I found interesting in the context of a forest remembering fire,” Hagestad said.
+“When layered together, the audio resembles the sound of fire, which I found interesting in the context of a forest remembering fire,” Hagestad said.

 Plan your Arizona Experience with the Planning Tool